mor-1/evaluation-guide/content/evaluation-guide/strategic-partners/sap-integration.md

 tags: [""]
 ---

-## 1 How Can I Deliver a Single Sign-On Experience in My Mendix Apps Extending SAP?
+## 1 How Can I Deliver a Single Sign-On Experience in My Mendix App Extending SAP?

 SAP Cloud Platform comes with a standard identity provider (IDP) integration, also known as a trust configuration within the SAP Cloud Platform.
 This is a standard SAML2-based trust between your IDP and the SAP Cloud Platform.

 After configuring this trust, a Mendix application automatically integrates with the IDP.
 By mapping the Mendix application roles with the self-defined SAP Cloud Platform roles attached to your IDP, you can log in to the Mendix app with the specific assigned role using your corporate identity.

-For more details, see [How to Use the SAP XSUAA Connector](https://docs.mendix.com/howto/sap/use-sap-xsuaa-connector).
+For more details, see [How to Use the SAP XSUAA Connector](https://docs.mendix.com/howto/sap/use-sap-xsuaa-connector) in the Mendix documentation.

 ## 2 How Does Mendix Support Principle Propagation Between My Mendix App & the SAP Back-End System? {#principle}